istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 ### Istio configuration

-Now you will set up `Istio` to connect to the external service [https://httpbin.org](https://httpbin.org)
+Now you will configure Istio to allow connections to the external service at [https://httpbin.org](https://httpbin.org).

 #### Certificate for TLS